 Relaxation itself becomes stressful and a source of anxiety.
-We do it on the run whenever there is a little bit of time left, and, even when we can do it, we are unable to disconnect our brain from the day-to-day.
+We do it on the run whenever there is a little bit of time left, and, even when we can, we cannot disconnect our brain from the day-to-day.
 This results in relaxation having the opposite effect, not only on our physical body but also on our minds.

 A Little Bit of Playtime Goes A Long Way

 We began playing, and, initially, I was dreading it.
 But, after a while, I began to shift my attention to the game.
 Little by little, the joy the kids exuded during the game became contagious.
-Soon enough, everything else that was lingering in my brain-my work, the house, the pain in my lower back, they all vanished.
+Soon enough, everything else lingering in my brain—my work, the house, the pain in my lower back—vanished.
 I was only playing.

 We must’ve played for about twenty minutes or so until the kids got tired of it.
 They went back to their rooms to play with something else, and I returned to my couch and my glass of wine.
 Somehow, at that moment, I felt more relaxed than I had felt the entire day.

 You probably think, well, that’s easy; everybody loves to play with their kids.
-Of course, I won’t deny that part.
-I’m not saying either that kids are tools that should be used for your entertainment.
+Of course, I won’t deny that part, and I’m not saying either that kids are tools that should be used for your entertainment.
 The difference here is about being deliberate.
-I am the first one to admit that I am guilty of only playing with my kids when it’s convenient or when they really, really ask for it.
+I am the first to admit that I am guilty of only playing with my kids when convenient or when they ask for it.
 However, every time I do, something amazing happens.